8 stabbed, 2 dead in attack on Las Vegas Strip

 He said it all happened very quickly.

 “We want to extend our condolences to the families and the victims.
-This is clearly a tragic and hard-to-understand, hard-to-comprehend murder investigation that deeply impacts our community,” LaRochelle said.
+This is clearly a tragic and hard-to-understand, hard-to-comprehend murder investigation that deeply impacts our community,” Deputy Chief LaRochelle said.

-The northbound and southbound ramps to eastbound Spring Mountain Road are closed.
-The closures are also impacting Spring Mountain and other streets in the area.
-Las Vegas Boulevard, which was closed for around three hours, did reopen around 3 p.m.

 Governor Steve Sisolak posted the following statement on Twitter: